Employees save on federal income taxes. Employers save on payroll related taxes.

 How Commuter Tax Benefits Work

 The Federal tax code allows the use of tax-free dollars to pay for transit commuting and parking costs through employer-sponsored programs.
 Commuter tax benefits are regulated by the Internal Revenue Code, Section 132(f)—Qualified Transportation Fringe.
-As of January 2013, the tax code allows tax-free transportation fringe benefits of up to $245 per month per employee for transit expenses and up to $245 per month for qualified parking (including parking at BART stations.
+As of January 2013, the tax code allows tax-free transportation fringe benefits of up to $245 per month per employee for transit expenses and up to $245 per month for qualified parking (including parking at BART stations.)
 Qualified parking is defined as parking at or near an employer's worksite, or at a facility from which employee commutes via transit, vanpool or carpool).
 Commuters can receive both the transit and parking benefits (up to $490 per month).
+Note: Effective January 1, 2014 the tax code will change the allowances of tax-free transportation fringe benefits up to $130 per month per employee for transit expenses and up to $250 per month for qualified parking.

 Companies can offer: